Rimi Nique

 Remee joins hands with DJ Bravo for a new single called 'The Chamiya Song'(2019) as a lyricist and singer/composer.
 The song also features Shakti Mohan and is choreographed by Rahul Shetty.
 On sharing her working experience with Bravo, “Bravo is always looking out for me, making me feel respected and safe and I couldn’t have asked for a better friend to collaborate with.”

-Times Of India coins her "the next generation performer and already has a pet move called the 'Scooter' which even Honey Singh imitates”.